lucabased/omniscape/README.md

-This is some kind of rewrite of my Python TikTok scraper
+This is some kind of work-in-stagnation rewrite of my Python TikTok scraper

 # Objectives
     - Add multithreading